Doug Pappas

-Doug Pappas (1961–2004) was a baseball writer and researcher who was considered a foremost expert on the business of baseball.
+Doug Pappas (1961–2004) was an American baseball writer and researcher who was considered a foremost expert on the business of baseball.

 Pappas was a graduate of the University of Chicago (1982) and the University of Michigan Law School (1985), where he had been Executive Note Editor of the Michigan Law Review.
 He attended and graduated from Hackley School in 1978.

 Contributions to baseball research

 Pappas wrote prolifically about baseball economics, analyzing and debunking what he perceived as false information spread by Major League Baseball and sympathetic media outlets.
 He railed against claims by Commissioner Bud Selig that the league's teams were in dire financial straits, using the league's own data to refute the claims.

 Pappas conducted exhaustive research on player salaries, compiling a database from a variety of sources.
 His analytical work focused on measuring the performance of a team's front office with a metric called Marginal Wins/Marginal Payroll.
 This work inspired and informed major league general managers like Billy Beane, and formed the foundation of what would later come to be known as "Moneyball."

 He was a regular contributor to Baseball Prospectus from 2001 to 2004 and a listed contributor to the 4th and 5th editions of Total Baseball.
 Pappas was also very active within the Society for American Baseball Research, in 1994 founding and then chairing the SABR Business of Baseball committee and serving as the organization's parliamentarian.
 After his death, SABR renamed its USA Today award for the best paper at its annual convention in honor of Pappas:The Doug Pappas Research Award recognizes the best oral research presentation at the Annual Convention.
 Before 2004 it was known as The USA Today Sports Weekly Award; the name was changed to honor the late Doug Pappas.
 USA Today Sports Weekly continues to sponsor both it and the companion award for the best poster presentation.